Extra Horizon

 This is a security feature and is enabled by default for all new environments.
 However for existing environments this feature is disabled as it could break your existing applications.
 We do recommend enabling this feature.

-This new feature can be enabled as described in the Enabling the verification request limiting section below.
+This new feature can be enabled as described in the section below.
 However, before enabling this feature, it is important to consider the impact on your application.

 In summary, enabling the feature will apply the following new behavior: